Athlytic/automatic-app-landing-page/_pages/troubleshooting.md

 Athlytic (and many others’) concept of Recovery is that it reads either your sleeping HRV or HRV derived from a morning Mindfulness Ap session along with Resting Heart Rate to give you a Recovery score for the day you should base your training on.
 (Note that because Apple updates RHR throughout the day you may see further adjustments in your Recovery score however usually they don’t swing as wildly given that RHR is a bit more stable than HRV)

-If you want your Recovery to update every time a new HRV sample is taken, then you would turn off sleep prioritization in the More tab.
+If you want your Recovery to update every time a new HRV sample is taken, then you would turn off sleep prioritization in Settings.
 However studies have shown that waking HRV is less accurate to rely on given that it could be influenced by external stressors like work etc., so for this reason Athlytic ships with sleep prioritization turned on.

 So long story short, waking up and having 1 Recovery pretty similar throughout the day is expected behavior.